-- Advantages: general, robust, adaptability (just an encoding and a fitness function!) - Disadvantages: many parameters! (you may save time in developing the code but spend it in calibration) - Overstatement: complexity comes back to the user, that should find the optimal combination of the parameters.
-Normally, the designer should provide the user with a method able to directly find the optimal combination of decision variables.
-In fact, the algorithm designer should also provide the user with the parameter calibration! - Genetic algorithms are in the class of weak methods or soft computing (exploit little or no knowledge of the specific problem)
+- Advantages: general, robust, adaptability (just an encoding and a fitness function!) - Disadvantages: many parameters! (you may save time in developing the code but spend it in calibration) - Overstatement: complexity comes back to the designer/developer (or the user...), that should find the optimal combination of the parameters.

+General remark: normally, the designer/developer should provide the user with a method able to directly find the optimal combination of decision variables.
+In fact, the algorithm designer/developer should also provide the user with the parameter calibration!

+• Genetic algorithms are in the class of weak methods or soft computing (exploit little or no knowledge of the specific problem)